jcalz23/logo_detection_w281/README.md

 # Overview

-Brand logos can be found nowadays almost everywehere from images produced by IoT devices (cars and survellaince cameras) to social media postings (Facebook, Tiktok, Instagram).
+These days brand logos can be found almost everywhere from images produced by IoT devices (cars and survellaince cameras) to social media postings (Facebook, Tiktok, Instagram).
 As such, logo recognition is a fundamental problem for computer vision and can be used in the following applications:
 - Copyright and Trademark compliance :  to detect patent infrigment by identifying logo patterns and colors as a well recognized brand
 - Brand related statistics :  to understand consumer for targetted advertising.
 Brand protection, recomendation and identification
 - Intelligent traffic-control systems :  to recognize a stop sign  using camera feed from vehicles